jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Use of Reason

 The city official arrived at dawn with his apprentice and surveyor's tools.
-They were taking my field for the new aqueduct.
+They were taking my field for the new raised water channel.

 The official unrolled his map.
 "Your field follows the creek bed, curves with the road.
 Irregular boundary.
 One thousand eighty square paces.
 Your compensation plot is a rectangle—sixty by eighteen.
 Also one thousand eighty.
 You'll receive equivalent land near the eastern gate."